-- 1) Be the chief executive officer and official spokesperson of the ISAE. - 2) Preside over the Council and business meetings and assume overall responsibility for the affairs of the ISAE, including maintaining contact with external groups such as the World Organisation for Animal Health (OIE).
+- 1. Be the chief executive officer and official spokesperson of the ISAE. - 2.
+Preside over the Council and business meetings and assume overall responsibility for the affairs of the ISAE, including maintaining contact with external groups such as the World Organisation for Animal Health (OIE). - 3.
+Appoint the Chairpersons of standing committees of the ISAE and such temporary committees as may be desirable; appoint members of standing committees in consultation with the Council.

-- 3) Appoint the Chairpersons of standing committees of the ISAE and such temporary committees as may be desirable; appoint members of standing committees in consultation with the Council. - 4) Sign and execute in the name of the ISAE all authorised deeds, mortgages, bonds, contracts or other instruments, except where the signing and execution is expressly delegated to some other officer or agent of the ISAE.
+- 4. Sign and execute in the name of the ISAE all authorised deeds, mortgages, bonds, contracts or other instruments, except where the signing and execution is expressly delegated to some other officer or agent of the ISAE. - 5.
+Prepare the Annual Report of ISAE's activities related to its charitable purposes for the OSCR. - 6.
+Ensure that Student Representatives are elected yearly by the student membership, in November/December (in time to take office at the New Year Council Meeting).